DanielPollithy/GIAnT/docs/sphinx/_build/html/_sources/sources/Downloads.rst.txt

 Downloads
 =========

-make a list of downloads with CHECKSUMS!
+make a list of downloads here